visgl/deck.gl/examples/website/tagmap/README.md

-This is a standalone version of the TagMap example built upon [deck.gl](http://deck.gl).
+This is a standalone version of the TextLayer example on [deck.gl](http://deck.gl) website.

 ![tagmap](https://raw.githubusercontent.com/rivulet-zhang/rivulet-zhang.github.io/master/dataRepo/static/tagmap.png)